The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Texas, US

 English

-Sarah Desoky is a Pediatric Radiologist in Galveston, Texas.
+Sarah Desoky is a Pediatric Radiologist practicing medicine in Galveston, Texas.
 Dr. Desoky is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Appendicitis, Perlman Syndrome, Hemi 3 Syndrome, and Cantu Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Appendicitis, Megalencephaly-Capillary Malformation Syndrome, Perlman Syndrome, and Marshall-Smith Syndrome.

 Experienced in Preaxial Polydactyly Type 1